SihlerBaldock/practice-merge-conflict/README.md

 # practice-merge-conflict

-This is a practice merge conflict exercise for MMED 1054.
+This is a practice merge conflict exercise for MMED 1054............

-Merge conflicts, DO NOT FAER THEM.
+Merge conflicts, DO NOT FAER THEM............

-This sentence was added via the GitHub Desktop app.
+This sentence was added via the GitHub Desktop app...............